vexeye/vex/README.md

 # vexx

-Vexx, a general purpose highly opinionated, high performance universal programming, scripting and documentation language with an emphasis on code literacy, readability, maintainability, consistency and developer experience & ergonomics.
+Vexx, a general purpose highly opinionated, high performance, universal code language with an emphasis on code literacy, readability, maintainability, consistency and developer experience & ergonomics.
 All this without sacrificing compilation or runtime speed of the produced applications & libraries.

 ## Hello world